-Our special thanks go to HKWJ Tax Law & Partners Limited and Triple Eight Limited who put in a lot of time to help us review the text of this guide and who provided us with the latest relevant rules and regulations in Hong Kong.
+Our special thanks go Intertrust Group Hong Kong who put in a lot of time to help us review the text of this guide and who provided us with the latest relevant rules and regulations in Hong Kong.

 1. ORIENTATION